 I’ve collected ideas, ranging in size from small containers to very large ponds that cover all budgets and styles.
 I took these snapshots on garden tours and in my own garden, so don’t expect prize winning images, but I think you’ll find lots of ideas for your pond project.

-Start collecting ideas by pinning your favourites to a Pinterest board.
-I’ve got my Pinterest pond idea board here.
+Start collecting ideas by pinning your favorites to a Pinterest board.

 Once you know the style you’re after, you can start the real work of planning and building.
 And attracting frogs.